 Why should I attend SI sessions?

-Students who attend SI sessions on a regular basis usually average one or more letter grades higher than those who do not attend sessions.
+Students who attend SI sessions on a regular basis (50% of the sessions) will usually have a higher GPA than those who do not attend sessions.
 A better understanding of course content, as well as more effective ways of studying, will be gained.
 By attending SI, students will have the opportunity to develop relationships with other students and broaden a base of academic support.

 Why is SI effective?